kizza/nvim-test-js/README.md

-# Test your vim with js
+# Test your vim with js!

 A harness for testing vim via javascript.
 Provides an ergonimic interface to a [NeovimClient](https://neovim.io/node-client/) for easy testing of vim (plugins or the like).